hhakahhhaj-blip/WhisperDeck/docs/export-formats.md

 | `srt` | `segments_to_srt` | subtitles, video editing |
 | `vtt` | `segments_to_vtt` | web players |
 | `md` | `segments_to_md` | notes apps, plain-text archives |

+Stamps are hour-anchored (`00:00:00,000` style); vtt swaps the comma for a dot per spec.